Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `Shield.PassPercent` overrides the `PassPercent` value set in the ShieldType that is being damaged.
   - `Shield.Respawn.Rate` & `Shield.Respawn.Amount` override ShieldType `Respawn.Rate` and `Respawn.Amount` for duration of `Shield.Respawn.Duration` amount of frames.
 Negative rate & zero or lower amount default to ShieldType values.
 If `Shield.Respawn.ResetTimer` is set, currently running shield respawn timer is reset, otherwise the timer's duration is adjusted to match `Shield.Respawn.Rate` without restarting the timer.
 If the effect expires while respawn timer is running, remaining time is adjusted to match ShieldType `Respawn.Rate`.
 Re-applying the effect resets the duration to `Shield.Respawn.Duration`
   - `Shield.SelfHealing.Rate` & `Shield.SelfHealing.Amount` override ShieldType `SelfHealing.Rate` and `SelfHealing.Amount` for duration of `Shield.SelfHealing.Duration` amount of frames.
 Negative rate & zero or lower amount default to ShieldType values.
 If `Shield.SelfHealing.ResetTimer` is set, currently running self-healing timer is restarted, otherwise timer's duration 'is adjusted to match `Shield.SelfHealing.Rate` without restarting the timer.
 If the effect expires while self-healing timer is running, remaining time is adjusted to match ShieldType `SelfHealing.Rate`.
 Re-applying the effect resets the duration to `Shield.SelfHealing.Duration`.
-  - `Shield.AffectsTypes` allows listing which ShieldTypes can be affected by any of the effects listed above.
+  - `Shield.AffectTypes` allows listing which ShieldTypes can be affected by any of the effects listed above.
 If none are listed, all ShieldTypes are affected.
+    -  `Shield.AffectTypes` can be overriden for specific shield interactions by using keys `Shield.Penetrate.Types`, `Shield.Break.Types`, `Shield.Respawn.Types` and `Shield.SelfHealing.Types` respectively.
   - `Shield.AttachTypes` & `Shield.RemoveTypes` allows listing ShieldTypes that are attached or removed, respectively from any targets affected by the warhead (positive `Verses` values).
 Normally only first listed ShieldType in `Shield.AttachTypes` is applied.
     - If `Shield.ReplaceOnly` is set, shields from `Shield.AttachTypes` are only applied to affected targets from which shields were simultaneously removed, matching the order listed in `Shield.RemoveTypes`.
 If `Shield.AttachTypes` contains less items than `Shield.RemoveTypes`, last item from the former is used for any remaining removed shields.
     - If `Shield.ReplaceNonRespawning` is set, shield from `Shield.AttachTypes` replaces existing shields that have been broken and cannot respawn on their own.